Sanjay-Periyasamy-Selvakumar/kansei-dashboard/README.md

 2. Use dropdowns to interact with each module
 3. Refer to `user_guide_dashboard.html` for detailed instructions

-## 🌐 GitHub Pages Hosting
-To view the dashboard online:
-- Enable GitHub Pages in the repository settings
-- Set source to `main` branch and `/root` folder
-- Access the site at: `https://<your-username>.github.io/<repository-name>/`

 ## 📄 Files Included
 - `interactive_thesis_dashboard.html` – Main dashboard